mark-hingston/embedder/README.md

     # Set to true to only process files changed since the last run (based on state)
     # Set to false or omit to process all tracked files on every run.
     DIFF_ONLY=true
+    # Optional: Specify a commit hash to diff against, overriding DIFF_ONLY and the state file's last commit.
+    # If set, the pipeline will attempt to fetch full history if the commit isn't local.
+    # The run will FAIL if the commit is invalid or cannot be found after fetching.
+    # DIFF_FROM_COMMIT=your_commit_hash_here

     # --- Embedding Model Configuration (OpenAI-Compatible) ---
     EMBEDDING_PROVIDER_NAME=openai # Or 'lmstudio', 'ollama', etc.